Excel column charts have gaps between their bars by default.

 Our Essential Skills course goes into great depth about formatting charts, but for the moment the Gap Width setting is the one you are interested in.

-If this isn’t working quite the same way for you, it’s probably because this example uses Excel 2016 for Windows and you may be using a different version of Excel.
-You should be able to figure out the differences, but we also offer courses specifically for Excel 2016 for Mac, Excel 2013, Excel 2010 and Excel 2007.
+If this isn’t working quite the same way for you, it’s probably because you are using a legacy version of Excel.
+You should be able to figure out any differences found if you are not using the current version.

 2. Set the Gap Width property

 You should see a Gap Width setting on the Format Data Series task pane.
 You can use this slider to change the gap widths to your liking.

 These are the only up-to-date Excel books currently published and includes the new Dynamic Arrays features.